-Don’t get bogged down by presenting your keyword research to a client, forget about the fancy slides and presentations, let your research speak for itself.
+Don’t get bogged down by presenting your keyword research to a client, forget about the fancy slides and presentations, and let your research speak for itself.

-Encourage your client to disapprove of low priority or unnecessary keywords, remember, keyword research should be an iterative process between the SEO and the client.
+Encourage your client to disapprove of low-priority or unnecessary keywords, remember, keyword research should be an iterative process between the SEO and the client.

-Last but not least, do a good job, leave no stone unturned, the client should have a clear understanding of what keywords to target, how to target them, how difficult they are, the monetization potential, which keywords to prioritize and exactly how to target the keywords.
+Last but not least, do a good job, and leave no stone unturned, the client should have a clear understanding of what keywords to target, how to target them, how difficult they are, the monetization potential, which keywords to prioritize and exactly how to target the keywords.